clong/dl-docs/content/usage/badblood.md

 ## Description

-Fill an Active Directory domain with thousands of objects such as users, computers, OUs, etc.
+Badblood fills an Active Directory domain with thousands of objects such as users, computers, OUs, etc.

 ## Purpose

-Allow the user to quickly populate a domain without having to manually add users, computers, etc.
+Badblood allows the user to quickly populate a domain without having to manually add users, computers, etc.

 ## Configuration Details